learn-co-curriculum/phase-0-javascript-events-event-listening-lab/README.md

 to be named.

 If we are only calling our callback function in that one place, using an anonymous function makes sense.
-However, what if we wanted to use that same alert message on the `<div>` containing the number `5`?
-In that case, it would make more sense to create a separate, named function that could be called by both event listeners.
+However, what if (for example) we also wanted to use that alert message on the `<div>` containing the number `5`?
+Or maybe on a bunch of elements?
+Creating a separate, named function would enable us to reuse that code as many times as we like simply by calling the function.
 With this approach, we would pass the _function name_ as the second argument to `addEventListener()` rather than the function itself:

 ```js
 const input = document.getElementById('input');